 Previous articles have discussed the importance of having a good reason for selling your business, getting the business ready for sale, setting the right asking price, and taking your business to market.
-In this article we will talk about the question of acquisition financing for your business buyer.
+In this article, we will talk about the question of business acquisition financing for a business buyer.

-Whether you want to our not, you’re going to get involved to one degree or another in the financial arrangements of your buyer.
+Whether you want to our not, you’re going to get involved to one degree or another in the financial arrangements for business acquisition financing of your buyer.

 Acquisition financing is always an issue in selling a business.
 Almost all business buyers will need some amount of financing to complete the transaction.
 Of all the business sales that I’ve seen, over 90% involved financing of some description.

 Very few business buyers are sitting on enough cash to buy a business without financing.
 People with that much money are usually “clipping coupons” and not interested in jumping into the challenges of daily business management.